 Note: None of this capability is currently implemented.

 From a type perspective, the structure of a struct or array value is quite fixed.
 This is restrictive when we need values whose structure can vary based on runtime logic.
-This is what enum (and union-based) types address.
-They allow a value's type structure to vary as signalled by its captured "tag".
+This is what enum addresses.
+It allows a value's type structure to vary as signalled by its captured "tag".

 Enums hold a single value whose type could be one of several variations.
 For example: